PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

    The job failed in the middle.

 closed
-   The system terminated the job before running on a compute resource.
+   The system terminated the job before running on a computing resource.

 cancelled
    The job was manually aborted.